-Lake Cootharaba is located about 25 mins drive from Noosa on the Sunshine Coast and is part of the Noosa River System and is approx 8 km long x 5 km wide.
+Lake Cootharaba is located about 25 mins drive from Noosa Heads on the Sunshine Coast and is part of the Noosa River System and is approx 8 km long x 5 km wide.

 Foiling is possible in the northern part of the lake where the water is a bit deeper, but it still requires a long walk out to get enough depth.